 2. Chapstick (Lip Balm)

 This handy essential will assure your lips remain cool and collected throughout the ride.
-The wax-based balm is excellent to keep away chapping in the cooler climates like on the Alaska & the Yukon Bike and Kayak Adventure.
+A wax-based balm is excellent to keep away chapping in the cooler climates like on the Alaska & the Yukon Bike and Kayak Adventure.
 The stick versions are easy to carry and quick to apply.
-Our team member, Christie, adds that it also gives protection from the steady winds which can accompany even the warmest of trips.
-She suggests choosing a variety made of beeswax and SPF for healthier results.
+Our team member, Christie, adds that it also gives protection from the steady breeze, which you can't avoid when cycle touring.
+She suggests choosing a variety made of beeswax and with SPF protection for the best results.
 Her preference — Burt’s Bees!
-Add an extra couple of dollars and go organic to treat your lips to an array of oils and vitamins (coconut, avocado, jojoba oils, shea butters, and vitamin E for starters).
-Maybe avoid the tastier kinds or you’ll find yourself licking it away and risk chapping after all!
+Add an extra couple of dollars and go organic to treat your lips to an array of oils and vitamins (coconut, avocado, jojoba oils, shea butters, and vitamin E for starters), and maybe avoid the tastier kinds or you could find yourself licking it away and risk chapping after all!

 Grasshopper: Christie (Communications & Tour Host) | Favorite tour: Mekong Bike & Boat